mbusigin/yaml-runner/README.md

-# ts-runner
+# yaml-runner

-ts-runner is a command-line tool that automates the execution of tasks based on instructions defined in YAML files.
+yaml-runner is a command-line tool that automates the execution of tasks based on instructions defined in YAML files.
 It's main purpose is to execute instructions from GPT-4, or other LLMs.

 ## Features